industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 ![Common Configurator 1](graphics/CommonConfigurator1.png)

-> :memo: **Note**
+> [!IMPORTANT]
-If the credentials were typed correctly you should see the "Valid Credentials" pop-up label on the top right as shown in the picture.
+> If the credentials were typed correctly you should see the "Valid Credentials" pop-up label on the top right as shown in the picture.

 ### Add PLC